myst-templates/plain_typst_book/README.md

 # MyST Template for Plain Typst Book

-This repository, created by [Freek Pols](https://github.com/FreekPols/) and [Luuk Fröling](https://github.com/Luukfroling) provides a plain Typst book template designed for use with MyST.
+This repository, created by [Freek Pols](https://github.com/FreekPols/) and [Luuk Fröling](https://github.com/Luukfroling) provides a plain Typst book template designed for use with MyST - book theme (JB2).
 The template creates a PDF document as a [static export](https://mystmd.org/guide/quickstart-static-exports); in particular, it is designed to capture the non-interactive components of website made using the book theme (bundled with MyST, see [here](https://mystmd.org/guide/website-templates#default-web-themes)).
 This template is designed to help authors quickly set up a structured book project with MyST, ensuring a professional layout and easy customization.
 The primary use case of this template is to allow authors to easily maintain a single document in two formats; in other words: a website and PDF document using the same source code.

 The template features: